netdata/netdata/src/claim/README.md

 There are two places in the UI where you can add/connect your Node:

-- **Space/Room settings**: Click the cogwheel (the bottom-left corner or next to the War Room name at the top) and select "Nodes."
+- **Space/Room settings**: Click the cogwheel (the bottom-left corner or next to the Room name at the top) and select "Nodes."
 Click the "+" button to add a new node.
 - [**Nodes tab**](/docs/dashboards-and-charts/nodes-tab.md): Click on the "Add nodes" button.